FuelLabs/fuels-ts/apps/docs/src/guide/errors/error-codes.md

 HD_WALLET_ERROR | When the provided key is an invalid extended key.
 HD_WALLET_ERROR | When trying to derive the index without a private key set.
 INVALID_CHECKSUM | Checksum validation failed for the provided mnemonic.
-INVALID_CONFIGURABLE_CONSTANTS | When the ABI interface has no configurables to be set.
+INVALID_CONFIGURABLE_CONSTANTS | When the ABI interface has no configurable constants to be set.
 INVALID_CONFIGURABLE_CONSTANTS | When the ABI interface provided is `undefined`.
 INVALID_CONFIGURABLE_CONSTANTS | When the contract does not have a configurable with the specified name.
-INVALID_CONFIGURABLE_CONSTANTS | When the contract does not have configurables to be set.
+INVALID_CONFIGURABLE_CONSTANTS | When the contract does not have configurable constants to be set.
 INVALID_CONFIGURABLE_CONSTANTS | When the provided configurable constant is not found in the ABI interface.
 INVALID_CONFIGURABLE_CONSTANTS | When the script does not have a configurable constant with the provided name.
 INVALID_CONFIGURABLE_CONSTANTS | When the script does not have configurable constants to be set.
 INVALID_CREDENTIALS | When the password provided is incorrect.
 INVALID_DATA | When the value is more than the max value.
 INVALID_ENTROPY | When the entropy is not: between 16 and 32 bytes; a multiple of 4.
-INVALID_EVM_ADDRESS | When the provided Evm address is invalid.
+INVALID_EVM_ADDRESS | When the provided EVM address is invalid.
-INVALID_INPUT_PARAMETERS | When commitBlockId and commitBlockHeight are used together.
+INVALID_INPUT_PARAMETERS | When `commitBlockId` and `commitBlockHeight` are used together.
-INVALID_INPUT_PARAMETERS | When the provided programType is not one of the valid types ("contract", "script", "predicate").
+INVALID_INPUT_PARAMETERS | When the provided program type is not one of the valid types (`contract`, `script`, `predicate`).
 INVALID_INPUT_PARAMETERS | When the provided string is not a valid UTF-8 string.
 INVALID_MNEMONIC | When the mnemonic phrase is not: 12, 15, 18, 21, or 24 words in length.
 INVALID_MNEMONIC | When the provided mnemonic is invalid.